msachi/CV/README.md

 **National state school programme**
 Awarded full points

-### Achievements and awards

-- Awarded a full 4-year PhD scholarship by the Wellcome Trust
-- Awarded a 2-year undergraduate scholarship at Wadham college, Oxford
-- Awarded one university and two college awards for performance in university exams at Oxford
-- Ranked first in class in first-year university exams at Oxford (1/92)
-- Awarded Zois Scholarship by the Government of Slovenia

 ### Academic and technical experience

 - Published in internationally renowned scientific journals (4 publications, 2 additional pending)